 2. Is mussel health impacted by living in such an urban environment?

-The native ribbed mussel populations are being studied by a shellfish pathologist and compared to a population in a suburban environment to look at occurrence of physiological abnormalities and disease.
+The native ribbed mussel populations were studied by a shellfish pathologist and compared to a population in a suburban environment to look at occurrence of physiological abnormalities and disease.
+There were no significant differences in the health of the urban and suburban mussels.
+These results have also been reviewed and published in the scientific journal Estuaries and Coasts (see link here).

 3. Is the Bronx River a good place to grow mussels?